diku-dk/futhark/docs/man/futhark-dataset.rst

   generated.

 -s int
   Set the seed used for the RNG.
-Zero by default.
+1 by default.

 --T-bounds=<min:max>
   Set inclusive lower and upper bounds on generated values of type